ryyos/APIRetrys/README.md

 ![Version](https://img.shields.io/badge/version-0.0.1-green.svg?cacheSeconds=2592000)

 > Are you annoyed because your request has an error due to internet problems?
-I think this could be the answer
+I think this library could be the answer

 ## Feature ✨